 The worlds longest car-tunnel is 24 509 meters long, and goes between Lærdal and Aurland by the Sognefjord.
 There are three illuminated mountain halls inside the tunnel with six kilometer intervals between the halls.
 The coloured enlightened halls will give you a feeling of being in daylight for a few seconds and will help prevent the drivers to fall asleep during the passage.
 On the Aurland side of the tunnel, the fjord adventure awaits you.

-Otternes Farm Yard is a cluster of 27 old houses and buildings from the 1700s.
-Great view from Otternes towards the Aurlandsfjord and to Flåm.
-The road up to Otternes is marked with a sign on the main road between Aurland and Flåm.
-There is a small parking area beside the farm yard.
+Otternes Farm Yard is a cluster of 27 old buildings from the 1700s.
+Great view towards the Aurlandsfjord and to Flåm from the farm yard.
+In the summer, some of the country’s best chefs will prepare and serve food at Otternes.
+The road up to Otternes Farm Yard is marked with a small sign on the main road between Aurland and Flåm.
+Small parking area beside the farm yard.

 The road across Aurlandsfjellet is a journey across a mountain landscape of snow and rocks with the occasional sprig of grass.
 Aurlandsfjellet National Tourist Route is a 47-kilometer-long stretch of road between Aurland and Lærdal.
 The Road is closed during winter.